What is a Non-Disclosure Agreement

 A one-way non-disclosure agreement: This type of NDA is recommended if one party involved is looking to disclose business related information of high value.
 This will usually include those looking for and working with investors, senior employees or business associates.

-Confidentiality letters: This is where an agreement of confidentiality is placed and communicated without following the formality of a one or two-way non-disclosure agreement.
+Confidentiality letters: This is where an agreement of confidentiality is placed and communicated without following the formality of a one or two-way NDA.

-When considering the communication of any business-related details, having a non-disclosure agreement in place will protect you.
+When considering the communication of any business-related details, having an NDA in place will protect you.
 Just ensure that it is legally binding, has been drafted with specific structures, has been carefully checked and implemented when dealing with any third-party.